Considering the actions and motivations of Florent Schmitt during the 1930s and World War II.

 For French musicians it was a time of testing — and of choosing one reality over another.
 For some the decision was easy — particularly those whose very lives were in danger because of their racial/ethnic background or political persuasions: leave the country for safer havens.
 For those not in personal danger, it was a question of how to continue living their lives and practicing their craft while navigating the minefields of continually shifting mandates and diktats.
 Indeed, for everyone in a world turned upside down it was the challenge of figuring out how to navigate the rapids and make it to the other side.

 If anything, those volumes went to the opposite end of the scale with agenda-driven narratives that sought to paint an entire generation of French musicians with the “Vichy brush.”
-The list of prominent composers and other musicians coming in for particular opprobrium in these books is more than long; just a sampling of the best-known names includes Louis Aubert, Tony Aubin, Henry Barraud, Eugène Bigot, Emmanuel Bondeville, Henri Büsser, Joseph Canteloube, Alfred Cortot, Claire Croiza, Maurice Delage, Marcel Delannoy, Marcel Dupré, Maurice Duruflé, Henri Dutilleux, Jane Evrard, Paul Le Flem, Jean Fournet, Pierre Fournier, Jean Francaix, Arthur Honegger, Jean Hubeau, Paul Ladmirault, Raymond Loucheur, Germaine Lubin, Jean Martinon, Olivier Messiaen, Charles Munch, Max d’Ollone, Francis Poulenc, Gaston Poulet, Henri Rabaud, Gustave Samazeuilh, Henri Tomasi … and Florent Schmitt as well.
+The list of prominent composers and other musicians coming in for particular opprobrium in these books is more than long; just a sampling of the better-known names includes Louis Aubert, Tony Aubin, Alfred Bachelet, Henry Barraud, Eugène Bigot, Emmanuel Bondeville, Henri Büsser, Joseph Canteloube, Jacques Chailly, Alfred Cortot, Claire Croiza, Maurice Delage, Marcel Delannoy, Marcel Dupré, Norbert Dufourcq, Maurice Duruflé, Henri Dutilleux, Jane Evrard, Paul Le Flem, Jean Fournet, Pierre Fournier, Jean Francaix, Arthur Honegger, Jean Hubeau, Paul Ladmirault, Gaston Litaize, Raymond Loucheur, Germaine Lubin, Jean Martinon, Olivier Messiaen, Charles Munch, Max d’Ollone, Gaston Poulet, Henri Rabaud, Gustave Samazeuilh, Henri Tomasi … and Florent Schmitt as well.

 The incident was reported by the Parisian press, which viewed the remarks as uncharitable and completely uncalled for — although Weill himself dismissed the incident as “that silly Florent Schmitt affair.”
 Without excusing in any way the comment at the Weill concert, we can find numerous instances of strong words making their way into Schmitt’s comments and writings as a music critic, dating all the way back to the 1913 premiere of Stravinsky’s Le Sacre du printemps, which Schmitt wrote about in the pages of the newspaper La France: